 Long-Sleeved Polo Shirt

-If there’s any lesson to be taken from the last few seasons in menswear, it’s that it is possible to look smart without fully suiting up.
+If there’s any lesson to be taken from the last few years in menswear, it’s that it is entirely possible to look smart without ever fully suiting up.

 One of the chief proponents of this has been the long sleeve polo shirt.
-Premium materials mean this autumn staple can smarten up chinos when worn solo, while also being suitable to slip effortlessly under a blazer.
+Premium materials like cashmere mean this autumn staple can lift a pair of chinos when worn solo, while also being suitable to slip effortlessly under a blazer.

 Lightweight Rain Coat